To the City and Back Again

 The place we moved to was just outside of city limits, where all the hermits and trash-burners live.
 I saw one of our neighbors sitting outside in a lawn chair, aiming a shotgun at a gopher hole.
 He had a huge yard, and it was full of tunnels and holes.
 After a minute or two, he’d shoot and then wait while the echo bounced off the trees.
 Every once in a while he’d stand up and move the chair to another hole and do it all over again.
 Day after day I’d see him out there doing the same thing.
 When he killed a gopher, he’d pick it up, examine it closely, and then bury it in its own hole.

 I think of that neighbor quite often, even now, several years later.
 I see him sitting out there in his yard, that shiny, bald head glistening in the sun, his gun pointed at a hole in the ground.
-Do you think he knows that I see him as a metaphor for life itself?
+Does he know he lives in my mind as a metaphor?